1942 Facts, Fun Trivia and History

 |Dr. Harry Coover accidentally invented Super Glue during World War II.
 In 1942, he searched for materials for making clear plastic gun sights to be used by Allied soldiers in the war against the Axis.|

 Lyudmila Pavlichenko, a female Soviet sniper with 309 credited kills, toured the US in 1942 to gain support for a second front in Nazi-occupied Europe.
 Of course, the press was more interested in her appearance and if she wore make-up on the front lines.

 “If Day” was a simulated Nazi German invasion and occupation of the Canadian city of Winnipeg, Manitoba, and surrounding areas on February 19, 1942.

-Tea was so important for morale in the British army that in 1942 the UK bought the entire world’s crop of tea.
+Tea was so crucial for morale in the British army that 1942, the UK bought the entire world’s crop of tea.

-The Savoia Cavalleria Charge at Izbushensky that many consider history’s last major cavalry charge.
-It took place on August 24th, 1942.
-700 Italian cavalrymen took on and drove back over 2500 soviet foot soldiers armed with machine-guns and mortars.
+The Savoia Cavalleria Charge at Izbushensky, many consider history’s last significant cavalry charge.
+It took place on August 24, 1942.
+700 Italian cavalrymen took on and drove back over 2,500 soviet foot soldiers armed with machine guns and mortars.

 The original painting of “Washington Crossing the Delaware” was destroyed by a British bombing raid in 1942.
 It was in Breman, Germany at the time.

 The deadliest battle in history was the Battle of Stalingrad from 1942-1943.
 Lasting several months, the clash between Russian and German forces ended 1,971,000 lives, making it 23 times deadlier than the next deadliest, the Battle of Leipzig in 1813.